sufianrhazi/gooey/README.md

 ): IntrinsicRenderNode | ComponentRenderNode<TProps>
 ```

 This function is the factory for writing JSX.
+Normally, you don't need to ever call this function by name, calls are
+created when JSX is compiled to JavaScript.

 If a string is passed as `type`, you'll be rendering an intrinsic element: some native HTML, SVG, or MathML (where supported)
 element.
 The provided props map to the HTML/SVG/MathML attributes, plus some special props to allow you to bind event
 handlers and perform other actions.

-If a function is passed as `type`, you'll be rendering component: either some special built-in component (like a `Context` or a
+If a function is passed as `type`, you'll be rendering component: either some special built-in component (like a
-`IntrinsicObserver`), or a user-created component.
+`Context` or a `IntrinsicObserver`), or a user-created component.

 The type of evaluating a JSX expression (the return type of `createElement`) is `JSX.Element`, which in Gooey is called
 `RenderNode`.